WrestleMania XIX: Storylines

 The secondary feud on the SmackDown! brand was between Hulk Hogan and Mr. McMahon.
-One month prior at No Way Out, during a match between Hogan and The Rock, McMahon came down to the ring, only to distract Hogan, which allowed the referee, Sylvan Grenier, to give Rock a chair, which Rock used to hit Hogan and pin him for the win.
-After No Way Out, McMahon proclaimed that Hulkamania was dead and proclaiming a new 'mania; McMahonamania.
+One month prior at No Way Out, during a match between Hogan and The Rock, McMahon came down to the ring, only to distract Hogan, which allowed the referee, Sylvan Grenier, to give The Rock a chair, which The Rock used to hit Hogan and pin him for the win.
+After No Way Out, McMahon proclaimed that Hulkamania was dead and proclaiming a new 'mania; "McMahonamania".
 On the March 6 episode of SmackDown!, Hogan informed McMahon that Hulkamania was not dead and that McMahon had nothing to do with creating it.
-McMahon informed Hogan that he did not hate Hulkamaniacs or Hulkamania, but he hated Hogan.
-He then told Hogan that he hated him for leaving WWE (then known as the WWF) and signing with Ted Turner's World Championship Wrestling (WCW) and for testifying against him in the infamous steroid trial in the 1990s.
-McMahon proceeded to challenge Hogan to a Street Fight at WrestleMania where if Hogan lost, he would have to retire from professional wrestling.
+McMahon informed Hogan that he did not hate the Hulkamaniacs or Hulkamania, but that he hated Hogan.
+McMahon then told Hogan that he hated him for leaving WWE (then known as the WWF) and signing with Ted Turner's World Championship Wrestling (WCW), and for testifying against him in the infamous steroid trial in the 1990s.
+McMahon proceeded to challenge Hogan to a Street Fight at WrestleMania where, if Hogan lost, he would have to retire from professional wrestling.
 Hogan accepted his challenge later that night.
 Two weeks later on the March 20 episode of SmackDown!, McMahon and Hogan had a contract signing for their match at WrestleMania.
 As Hogan was preparing to sign the contract, McMahon attacked Hogan with a steel chair from behind.
 Shortly afterward, McMahon hit Hogan several times with the chair in the head, causing him to bleed.
-McMahon then signed the contract and forced Hogan to sign with his blood.
+McMahon then signed the contract and forced Hogan to sign with his own blood.